+20 For this entire section, there is reference made to the tree protection ordinance (which covers all lots within the Town - residential or not - but all statements from section B(1) below seem to be directed to non-residential development.
+Should this be clarified?

-2. One existing shrub over four feet high may be credited for two new shrubs.
+- 2. One existing shrub over four feet high may be credited for two new shrubs.
 In order to receive credit, vegetation designated for preservation shall be in good health and condition.
 Trees and shrubs designated to be preserved shall be indicated on the landscape and grading plan, as well as all protective barriers.
-If a tree or shrub designated for preservation dies within five years of the project's completion, it must be replaced with the total number of trees or shrubs that were credited to the existing tree or shrub.

-(2) Protection of existing trees and shrubs during construction.

-(a) 1.
-No grading or other land-disturbing activity shall occur on a site with existing trees or shrubs that are designated to be preserved in order to meet the landscaping requirements until the landscape and grading plan has been approved by the Board of Adjustment and protective barriers are installed by the developer and approved by the Zoning Administrator.
-Trees designated for preservation that are counted toward the landscape and buffering requirements shall be protected by barriers, while trees designated for preservation which do not count toward the landscape and buffering requirements are encouraged to be protected by barriers.
-The diameter of the trees designated for preservation and the location of protective barriers shall be shown on the landscape and grading and site plans with the dimensions between the tree trunk and barrier indicated.

-2. Protective barriers shall be placed around the root protection zone of trees designated for preservation that are within 50 feet of any grading or construction activity.
+If a tree or shrub designated for preservation dies within five years of the project's completion, it must be replaced with the total number of trees or shrubs which were credited to the existing tree or shrub. - (2) Protection of existing trees and shrubs during construction. - (a) 1.
+No grading or other land-disturbing activity shall occur on a site with existing trees or shrubs which are designated to be preserved in order to meet the landscaping requirements until the landscape and grading plan has been approved by the Board of Adjustment and protective barriers are installed by the developer and approved by the Zoning Administrator.
+Trees designated for preservation which are counted toward the landscape and buffering requirements shall be protected by barriers, while trees designated for preservation which do not count toward the landscape and buffering requirements are encouraged to be protected by barriers.
+The diameter of the trees designated for preservation and the location of protective barriers shall be shown on the landscape and grading and site plans with the dimensions between the tree trunk and barrier indicated. - 2.
+Protective barriers shall be placed around the root protection zone of trees designated for preservation that are within 50 feet of any grading or construction activity.
 Protected ground areas for shrubs shall consist of an area twice the diameter of the shrub.
-All protective barriers shall be maintained throughout the building construction process.

-(b) 1.
-All contractors shall be made aware of the areas designated for protection.

-2. No disturbance shall occur within the protective barriers, including:

-a.
-Grading;

-b.
-Filling, unless an aeration system certified by a registered landscape architect, certified arborist, or state cooperative extension specialist is installed to protect the tree from suffocation;
+All protective barriers shall be maintained throughout the building construction process. - (b) 1.
+All contractors shall be made aware of the areas designated for protection. - 2.
+No disturbance shall occur within the protective barriers, including: - a.
+Grading; - b.
+Filling, unless an aeration system which is certified by a registered landscape architect, certified arborist, or state cooperative extension specialist is installed to protect the tree from suffocation; - c.

-- c.
 Temporary or permanent parking; - d.
 Storage of debris or materials, including topsoil; - e.
-Disposal of hazardous wastes or concrete washout; and f.
-Attaching of nails, ropes, cables, signs, or fencing to any tree designated for preservation.

-3. If any area within the root protection zone will be disturbed for any reason, a registered landscape architect, certified arborist, or state cooperative extension specialist shall recommend measures to minimize any potential impact and certify that the activity will not damage the tree under normal circumstances.

-4. The developer shall coordinate with the utility companies early in the design process to resolve potential conflicts about the placement of utilities and buffer and screening requirements in § 153.063(B)(5).
+Disposal of hazardous wastes or concrete washout; and - f.
+Attaching of nails, ropes, cables, signs, or fencing to any tree designated for preservation. - 3.
+If any area within the root protection zone will be disturbed for any reason, a registered landscape architect, certified arborist, or state cooperative extension specialist shall recommend measures to minimize any potential impact and certify that the activity will not damage the tree under normal circumstances. - 4.
+The developer shall coordinate with the utility companies early in the design process to resolve potential conflicts about the placement of utilities and buffer and screening requirements in § 153.063(B)(5).
 The Zoning Administrator shall approve the placement of the utilities either outside of the root protection zone or tunneled at least two feet directly below the tree roots to minimize root damage.